AmerisourceBergen to pay $625 million in U.S. civil fraud settlement

 “ABC placed corporate profits over patients’ needs, endangering the health of vulnerable cancer patients,” U.S. Attorney Richard Donoghue in Brooklyn, New York said in a statement.

+New York Attorney General Barbara Underwood said $99.9 million of the payout will go to state Medicaid programs.

+Four whistleblowers including Michael Mullen, a former chief operating officer at AmerisourceBergen Specialty Group, will share $99 million from the payout, lawyers for Mullen said.

-In a statement, AmerisourceBergen said the settlement reflected its acknowledgment that some practices at the now-closed Medical Initiatives unit “were not consistent with AmerisourceBergen’s approach to corporate compliance.”
+AmerisourceBergen said in a statement that the settlement reflects its acknowledgment that some practices at the now-closed Medical Initiatives unit “were not consistent with AmerisourceBergen’s approach to corporate compliance.”

-New York Attorney General Barbara Underwood said in a separate statement that $99.9 million of the payout will go to state Medicaid programs.

-Reporting by Jonathan Stempel in New York; Editing by Chizu Nomiyama, Susan Thomas and Bill Berkrot
+Reporting by Jonathan Stempel in New York; Editing by Bill Berkrot and Tom Brown